StrangeRanger/bash-style-guide/content/aesthetics.md

 - **Usage**: Use quadruple pound signs to separate distinct parts of the script, such as functions, variables, or the main script logic.
 - **Subsections**: Quadruple pound signs can also represent subsections within a section of the script.
 - **Sparingly**: Quadruple pound signs should be used sparingly and only when necessary to visually separate one section of code from another.
 For example, you can omit them if the script is short and does not require extensive sectioning.
-- **Formatting**: Quadruple pound signs should be formatted to make it stand out from the rest of the comments.
+- **Formatting**: Quadruple pound signs should be formatted to make them stand out from other comments.
 Below are the suggested formatting guidelines:
     - **Section Naming**: Append `[ Section Name ]` after the quadruple pound signs.
-Within the brackets (`[]`), include the name that describes the section's content or purpose.
+Within the brackets (`[]`), include a name for that section that describes its content or purpose.
     - **Filler Characters**: After the section name, add enough `#` characters to reach the 88-character limit of a single line.
     - **Section Comments**: If necessary, add comments describing the section's content or purpose by starting the comment below the quadruple pound signs, prefixed with four `#` characters.
-    - **Spacing**: As mentioned in the [vertical spacing guidelines](#vertical-spacing-guidelines), two blank lines before and after the quadruple pound signs should be provided to provide additional visual separation between the sections.
+    - **Spacing**: As mentioned in the [vertical spacing guidelines](#vertical-spacing-guidelines), two blank lines before and after the quadruple pound signs should be provided to add additional visual separation between the sections.
     - **Subsection Format**: Subsections should be formatted the same, except for the number of brackets (`[]`) and the section name.
 The number of brackets in each subsection should match the subsection's depth within the script.

 ///// details | Example